opacaud/42_inception/README.md

 I can then log in with either my author or my admin account.
 I can comment, edit the site, the articles.
 </br>

-To access the containers, you have to go back to the terminal and run ```docker exec -ti <container_name> bash```.
+To access the containers, one would have to go back to the terminal and run ```docker exec -ti <container_name> bash```.
 </br>

-That is for instance how I check my database.
+That is for instance how I checked my database.
 By lauching bash in the mariadb container, connecting to mariadb with -u root -p and entering the right password.
 </br>

 I can then simply send SQL requests: